-Our organic face toner spray combines all of the best face toner ingredients around—while leaving out the harsh chemicals found in many conventional toners.
-This natural facial mist is completely free of toxins, perfumes, sulfates, and other harsh and potentially harmful chemicals.
+Our botanical face toner spray combines all of the best face toner ingredients around—while leaving out the harsh chemicals found in many conventional toners.
+This facial mist is completely free of toxins, perfumes, sulfates, and other harsh and potentially harmful chemicals.
 And like all of our products, it’s cruelty-free.

 - Deeply hydrate and nourish the skin

 - Improve skin tone and rejuvenate dull skin

 - Minimize inflammation and redness, including inflammation brought on by acne, rosacea, or dryness